 No word limit?
 Aim for 2 pages

 If there's no word limit, aim to write no more than two sides of A4 using font size 11.
 Not many hiring managers have time to read a supporting statement much longer than this (remember, they’ve probably got tens, if not hundreds to read!).
 They’ll also lose interest pretty quickly, so do them a favour and keep it a reasonable length.

 Really struggling with two pages?
-It’s not the end of the world if you have to go over on to a third page, but you should be confident you’ve tried your best to cut it down (see my tips below) and that everything included is relevant.
+It’s not the end of the world if you have to go over on to a third page, but you should be confident you’ve tried your best to cut it down to two sides (see my tips below) and that everything you've included is relevant.

 Write an interview-winning statement

 How to reduce the length of your supporting statement

 When it comes to writing a supporting statement, most people over-write, rather than under-write.
 It can be really tempting to throw everything on the page, and tell the employer everything you’ve ever done, but this isn’t a good strategy.
 Remember – the supporting statement is to evidence your suitability, pique the employer’s interest and persuade them to invite you to interview.
 Follow these five tips to cut down your supporting statement:

 - Be selective – focus on evidencing the competencies the employer is looking for.
 Remove any sentences that stray off topic or don’t support you in evidencing the competencies.

 - Use headings – these will not only help the hiring manager review your application, they will also help you identify which areas need cutting down and which could do with more attention.

 - Make sure it’s in proportion – don’t feel compelled to write the same amount under competencies that can be evidenced easily.
 For example, if an employer wants you to evidence experience of working in a healthcare setting this will require greater detail than evidencing the competency of being ‘First Aid trained’.